 Contact dermatitis is characterised by red, itchy skin, which comes about after skin has come into contact with something that has irritated it – such as certain soaps or detergent – or something that it’s allergic to, for instance latex or nickel.

 While it’s not easy to see your baby in discomfort, once the irritant/allergen has been established, you can avoid it and the rash should clear up on its own.
-However, if you are concerned, always speak to your doctor.
+However, if you are concerned, always speak to your GP or a pharmacist.

 “She was obviously then grumpy during the day, so we just couldn’t be bothered to go out or do much and all just felt a bit miserable!
 But we stopped using bubble bath and bathed her less too, and then it cleared up, so now we know she obviously just has sensitive skin.”